 - Severe accident management measures should not only be included in PSA Level 2 models to the extent practicable, but conversely should also be checked and assessed with PSA Level 2 methods.
 Vulnerabilities and potentials for improvement found during such assessments should lead to the consideration of further improvement of plant safety. - Severe accident management measures should be modelled and quantified within the PSA Level 2 based on scenario-specific boundary conditions to the extent practicable. - Probabilistic investigation for mobile equipment should systematically identify and assess situations and scenarios, for which such equipment can't be successfully deployed.
-Exemplary reasons include blocked transport roads, access corridors, gates, collapsed constructions, inaccessibility of connection points, and common cause failure impact. - Mitigative measures for maintaining containment integrity under accidental conditions should be systematically included into PSA Level 2 models.
-In addition, PSA methods should be used to demonstrate adequate independence of these DiD Level 4 measures from measures or systems on other DiD Levels.
+Exemplary reasons include blocked transport roads, inaccessibility of connection points, and common cause failure impact.

+• Mitigative measure for maintaining containment integrity under accidental conditions should be systematically included into PSA Level 2 models.
+In addition, PSA methods should be used to demonstrate adequate independence of these DiD Level 4 measures from measures or systems on other DiD levels.